 - 1 red bell pepper, diced small

-- Add the chickpeas to a medium bowl and using a potato masher or large fork, mash the chickpeas.
-You can leave a few whole if desired.
+- Add the chickpeas to a large bowl and smash the chickpeas using a potato masher or large fork.

-- Next add the mustard, lemon juice and maple syrup and mix well.
+- Next, mix the mustard, lemon juice, and maple syrup well.

-- Add the onions, celery and red pepper and mix.
+- Add the onions, celery, and red peppers and mix.

 - Taste and adjust the flavorings and add salt and/or black pepper to taste.